dotnet/arcade/Documentation/TeamProcess/One-Pagers/improved-container-image-lifecycle-arcade-10349.md

 # Improved Docker Container Image Lifecycle

 As part of [#10123](https://github.com/dotnet/arcade/issues/10123) to improve our docker container security and sustainability, we need to improve the container image lifecycle.
 Currently, our container definitions are stable, but rarely updated, with some of the definitions dating back several years.
 We don't have means to ensure that all container images we use contain the latest OS patches and CVE fixes.
-One of the main points of this proposal is to ensure that the containers are updated regularly, accepting servicing updates form the OS on a regular basis.
+One of the main points of this proposal is to ensure that the containers are updated regularly, accepting servicing updates from the OS on a regular basis.
 The major business goals of this work are to make sure that:

 - Our container images are re-built regularly and they contain the latest underlying OS patches and CVE fixes
 - There is a mechanism for updating the docker containers used by product teams so that they are always on the latest version of each container image